tsdiokno/abl/content/docs/roma-3.md

 [^18]: There is no fear of God before their eyes.

-[^19] Alam natin na anuman ang sinasabi ng kautusan, kinakausap nito ang mga na sa ilalim ng kautusan, para matahimik ang lahat at ang mundo ay mapasailalim sa paghahatol ng Diyos.
+[^19] Alam natin na anuman ang sinasabi ng Kautusan, kinakausap nito ang mga na sa ilalim ng Kautusan, para matahimik ang lahat at ang mundo ay mapasailalim sa paghahatol ng Diyos.

 [^19]: Now we know that whatever the law says, it speaks to those who are subject to the law, so that every mouth may be shut and the whole world may become subject to God’s judgment.

-[^20] Dahil walang mapapawalang-sala sa kaniyang paningin dahil sa gawa ng kautusan, dahil pagkilala sa kasalanan ang dulot ng kautusan.
+[^20] Dahil walang mapapawalang-sala sa kaniyang paningin dahil sa gawa ng Kautusan, dahil pagkilala sa kasalanan ang dulot ng Kautusan.

 [^20]: For no one will be justified in his sight by the works of the law, because the knowledge of sin comes through the law.

 ## Ang Katuwiran ng Diyos sa Pamamagitan ng Pagtitiwala
 [#](# "The Righteousness of God through Faith")

-[^21] Pero ngayon, bukod sa kautusan, ang katuwiran ng Diyos ay nakikita, saksi dito ng Kautusan at ng mga Propeta.
+[^21] Pero ngayon, bukod sa Kautusan, ang katuwiran ng Diyos ay nakikita, saksi dito ng Kautusan at ng mga Propeta.

 [^21]: But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.